 Take care of your teeth and they’ll take care of you

 It is important for your child to visit a dentist early.
-This allows for guidance specific to your child, so that we can give them the gift of health teeth right from the start.
-We guide parents on the different things to be aware of – what happens during teething, the foods that cause tooth decay, how to maintain good oral health, nursing bottle decay etc.
+This allows for early guidance specific to your child, making it easy to form healthy habits for strong baby teeth.
+This will then serve as a foundation for their adult teeth.
+We guide parents on the different things to be aware of that – what happens during teething, the foods that cause tooth decay, preventative care, how to maintain good oral health, emergency care, nursing bottle decay etc.

 Picking the right dentist for your child